8e7an/dotvim/NOTES.md

 ## Variables

-More on varaibles at: [Variables / Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/chapters/19.html)
+More on variables at: [Variables / Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/chapters/19.html)

 `:let foo="bar"`